smile-plzz/techpath-finder/DOCUMENTATION.md

 ### 7. UI Components

 *   **`src/app/page.tsx`**: This is the new landing page component that orchestrates the initial user experience, offering choices to start the quiz or explore specializations.
+Now uses `SpecializationCard` for featured specializations.
 *   **`src/app/layout.tsx`**: Defines the root HTML structure, applies global styles and fonts, and integrates the global `Navbar` component.
 *   **`src/app/quiz/page.tsx`**: The page component that renders the `QuizComponent`.
 *   **`src/app/specializations/page.tsx`**: The page component that lists all specializations with search functionality.
+Now uses `SpecializationCard`.
 *   **`src/app/specializations/[id]/page.tsx`**: The dynamic page component that fetches and displays detailed information for a single specialization.
-*   **`src/components/Navbar.tsx`**: The navigation bar component, providing consistent site-wide navigation.
+*   **`src/components/Navbar.tsx`**: The navigation bar component, providing consistent site-wide navigation, now with mobile responsiveness (hamburger menu).
 *   **`src/components/ProgressBar.tsx`**: Component for visually representing quiz progress with enhanced styling.
+*   **`src/components/QuizComponent.tsx`**: The main quiz component, refactored to use `ResultCard`, improved focus management, and added animations.
 *   **`src/components/ResultCard.tsx`**: Component for displaying a single recommendation result with improved visual appeal and hover effects.
+*   **`src/components/SpecializationCard.tsx`**: Reusable component for displaying specialization overview cards.
-*   **`src/components/SpecializationDetail.tsx`**: Component for displaying detailed specialization information, now with enhanced card designs and colorful hover effects for sections.
+*   **`src/components/SpecializationDetail.tsx`**: Component for displaying detailed specialization information, now with enhanced card designs, colorful hover effects for sections, and horizontally scrollable tabs.
+*   **`src/components/types.ts`**: Centralized type definitions for the application.

 ### 8. Development Log